cca/vault_migration/readme.md

 ### Subjects

-We create two subject vocabularies: one for Library of Congress subjects with URIs from one of their authorities and one for CCA local subjects not present in any LC authority.
+We create two subject vocabularies: "lc" for terms with URIs in an external authority and "cca_local" with UUIDs for local terms not present in any authority. **NOTE**: we are probably restructuring this.
+We are considering multiple subjects organized by theme (name, subject, genre/form, etc.) and using Getty/Wikidata instead of LC.

-Download our [subjects sheet](https://docs.google.com/spreadsheets/d/1la_wsFPOkHLjpv4-f3tWwMsCd0_xzuqZ5xp_p1zAAoA/edit#gid=1465207925) and run `python migrate/mk_subjects.py data/subjects.csv` to create the YAML vocabularies in the vocab dir (lc.yaml and cca_local.yaml) as well as migrate/subjects_map.json which is used to convert the text of VAULT subject terms into Invenio identifiers or ID-less keyword subjects.
+Download the [subjects sheet](https://docs.google.com/spreadsheets/d/1la_wsFPOkHLjpv4-f3tWwMsCd0_xzuqZ5xp_p1zAAoA/edit#gid=1465207925) and run `python migrate/mk_subjects.py data/subjects.csv` to create the YAML vocabularies in the vocab dir (lc.yaml and cca_local.yaml) as well as migrate/subjects_map.json which is used by `Record`'s [`find_subjects`](./migrate/subjects.py) to convert the text of VAULT subject terms into Invenio identifiers or keyword subjects without an id.

-Copy the YAML vocabularies into the app_data/vocabularies directory of our Invenio instance.
-The site needs to be rebuilt to load the changes (`invenio-cli services destroy` and then `invenio-cli services setup` again).
-Eventually (Invenio v12) there will be a CLI command to alter vocabularies without rebuilding the site.
+If an `INVENIO_REPO` env var is set, vocabs are copied to the Invenio instance.
+We should be able to update existing vocabs with `invenio rdm add-to-fixture`.
+If not, the site can rebuilt like `invenio-cli services destroy` and then `invenio-cli services setup`.

 ## Creating Records in Invenio

+We need to load the necessary fixtures before creating records.
+Anywhere an identifier is used, whether in a subject, resource type, or relation, it must exist in Invenio.
+If we attempt to load a record with an `id` that doesn't exist yet, we get a 500 error.

-- **migrate/record.py**: Converts EQUELLA item JSON into Invenio record JSON
+- **migrate/record.py**: converts EQUELLA item(s) into Invenio record JSON
-- **migrate/api.py**: Converts an item and `POST`s it to Invenio to create a record
+- **migrate/api.py**: converts an item and `POST`s it to Invenio to create a metadata-only record
-- **migrate/import.py**: Imports an item _directory_ (created by [the export tool](https://github.com/cca/equella_scripts/tree/main/collection-export)) with its attachments to Invenio
+- **migrate/import.py**: imports an item _directory_ (created by [the export tool](https://github.com/cca/equella_scripts/tree/main/collection-export)) with its attachments to Invenio

-To use these scripts, we must create a personal access token for an administrator account in Invenio:
+The scripts rely on a personal access token for an administrator account in Invenio:

 1. Sign in as an admin
 2. Go to **Applications** > **Personal access tokens**